Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

 - shortness of breath

-Heart attacks occur when blood can’t get to the heart due to a blockage, cutting off the heart’s oxygen supply.
+Heart attacks occur when blood can’t get to the heart due to a blockage that’s cutting off the heart’s oxygen supply.
 This can cause sections of the heart muscle to die if oxygen doesn’t return quickly.
 When experiencing a heart attack, you may have:

 - pain in one or both arms